 - The 3rd tardy, during the 1st period of any day, may result in the loss of the student’s parking pass.

 - Students that are more than 20 minutes late to class will be marked absent.

 - An outpass requires a parent/guardian to contact the Attendance Office, 248-865-6722, prompt 3, prior to the student’s exit from the building.
-Students leaving the school without prior authorization from the Attendance Office will be recorded as unexcused from classes missed and may result in violation of the Student Code of Conduct.
+Students leaving the school without prior authorization from the Attendance Office and an outpass will be recorded as unexcused from classes missed and may result in violation of the Student Code of Conduct.

 - WBHS is a closed campus during lunch hours.
 Absences during lunch may require further documentation.